A content marketing planning tool to help marketers generate ideas for the most engaging content types for their audiences

 - Step 5.
 Use your criteria from Step 1 to select new content types.
 When reviewing the potential of each content type, you should also think about its potential as evergreen content to attract inbound links and then organic visits to your site to help with SEO.

 We originally published this article in March 2012 when I worked with Dan Bosomworth who was our marketing director at the time.
-Dan, now at agency, First 10 had this graphic on a Post-It note in our office for months and we worked together and eventually published.
-At the time we were fans of Eloqua's Content Grid, which inspired this, although we thought it was a little too 'B2B' orientated, and their v2 is pretty complicated.
+Dan, now at agency First 10, had this graphic on a Post-It note in our office for months and we worked together and eventually published it!

 We thought it was a natural follow-on from our RACE inbound marketing funnel infographic.
 Today, a search for 'content marketing matrix' on Google shows it's been shared many times and prompted quite a few mashups based on the original idea, which is great to see.
 If you have found it useful, please spread the word by sharing it!